abiv23/koc-image/README.md

 ### Admin Users

 - Admin users can access the admin panel at `/admin/approved-emails`
-- By default, `abiv23@gmail.com` is set as an admin
 - You can make other users admins by updating the database directly

 ### Approved Email Management